The Girl Who Saved The King of Sweden (is actually called Edwin)

 It suddenly made me think of just how different our experience of the Camino is, compared to those earlier travellers.

-They didn’t have GPS, Google maps, WiFi, or the benefit of the astonishingly clear route markings along the way.
+They didn’t have GPS, Google Maps, WiFi, or the benefit of the astonishingly clear route markings along the way.

-As well as that, they would have had greater difficulty in finding somewhere to safe to sleep and they’d be running the risk of roadside marauders and roguish landlords.
+As well as that, they would have had greater difficulty in finding somewhere safe to sleep and they’d be running the risk of roadside marauders and roguish landlords.

 Then I thought of whether they all had good shoes – and I felt rather squeamish for a moment in thinking about those that didn’t.